fa-alvarez/python-examples/README.md

 ## fractional_part.py
 The fractional_part function divides the numerator by the denominator, and returns just the fractional part (a number between 0 and 1).

+## longest_word.py
+The longest_word function is used to compare 3 words.
+It returns the word with the most number of characters (and the first in the list when they have the same length).